Diversity is more than difference of color

 The unconscious (or conscious) bias to hire ourselves is predominant in recruiting.
 We all do it or have done it.
 We meet someone with the same background we have, and we are immediately drawn to them.
 But hiring that person is the just a bad business decision.
 Essentially, you are hiring yourself again.
 You are not adding any skills to your team.

-Making a team means taking a group of people with different skills and perspectives that together can play off each other’s strengths to create value.
+Making a team means taking a group of people with different skills and diverse perspectives that together can play off each other’s strengths to create value.
 When you lack diversity, you are creating the same one thing over and over.
 Not only that, you are creating bad team culture.
 When people are the same, they start competing for attention and for exposure.
 Since they have the exact same skills and perspective, they can do the exact same things.
 This overlap creates competition that does not exist in the same way on a diverse team.

-How to Build a Diverse Team
+How to Build a Team with Diverse Perspectives

 When I was in JetBlue I built a team from scratch.
 I started with one full-time employee and an intern.
 I paid very close attention to what skills we needed and hired for those skills.
 If I already had the skills on the team, I would not hire another person with the same skillset.
 For example, I had an amazing person with an airport operation background.
 I never took another person with airport operation background.